The Suicide King (The Walking Dead): Plot

 Brothers Daryl and Merle are forced to fight to the death for the entertainment of the residents of Woodbury, despite Andrea's protests to The Governor.
 As they wrestle, Merle discreetly tells Daryl to follow his lead as walkers are herded into the arena.
 Suddenly, Rick and Maggie appear, throw a smoke bomb into the arena and help Daryl and Merle to escape through a breach in Woodbury's fence.
 On rejoining Glenn and Michonne nearby, Merle's past interactions antagonize the group, particularly when he reveals that he had brought Michonne and Andrea there.
-Rick forbids Merle from returning with them to the prison, and Daryl refuses to leave his brother's side, and they set off on their own.
+Rick forbids Merle from returning with them to the prison, and Daryl refuses to leave Merle’s side, and the brothers set off on their own.
 As the others return to the prison, Rick tells Michonne that she will also have to leave once her injuries are treated.
 Glenn accosts Rick for the failure of their mission, not only failing to bring back Daryl but forgoing the opportunity to assassinate The Governor.

 In Woodbury, the recent events have caused a number of residents to demand they be allowed to leave Woodbury, but The Governor refuses to listen, bitter over Rick's attacks.
 When a few walkers manage to enter Woodbury by the breach Rick's group used, The Governor only exits his home to finish the walkers and euthanize a resident, then retreats back to his home.
 Andrea tries to coax The Governor to drop the matter, but learns from him he was aware of her friends at the prison and did not tell her, not believing that she supports Woodbury.
 Later, Milton and Andrea speak inspirational words to the Woodbury residents about rebuilding and persevering, winning over the crowd and defusing the internal strife.

 Meanwhile, at the prison, Hershel, Beth, and Axel visit Tyreese, Sasha, Allen, and Ben, the last survivors of a larger group that recently found their way into the prison.
 Carl has kept them locked in a different cell block, unsure of their loyalty and waiting for Rick to return to make a decision about whether they can stay.
 Ben and Allen discuss a plan to overpower their captors, but Tyreese and Sasha refuse to allow this to happen, still hoping for the best.

 Rick's group returns, and Carol is dismayed to see Daryl is not with them, but understands why he would stay with Merle.
 Hershel tends to the wounded, while Rick goes to talk to Tyreese's group.
 Tyreese and Sasha plead with Rick to allow them to stay, but Rick is unwilling to give them a chance.
 Hershel speaks to Rick and has appeared to convince him to allow the newcomers to stay, when suddenly Rick has a vision of his dead wife Lori, and madly yells out "Get out" and "I can't help you!"
 Everyone is frightened by this outburst, and Glenn quickly escorts Tyreese's group out of the prison before the situation escalates further.